huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * What is a reminder that I would like to tell myself next time I am in a downward spiral?
 * What is the trait I most deplore in others?
 * Am I spending my time in alignment with my goals and priorities?
-* How did I bond with one of the best friends I’ve ever had?
+* How did I bond with one of the best friends I've ever had?
 * What project, if successful, will make the rest of my career look like a footnote?
 * What is one dream I have always had but never pursued?
 Why is it a dream for me?
 What has stopped me from pursuing it?
 * What would I do if I had 6 months to live?